zaksabeast/PokemonRNGGuides/guides/FireRed and LeafGreen/Wild RNG.md

 ---
 title: 'Wild RNG'
-description: 'RNG for Pokemon encountered in the wild in FireRed/LeafGreen'
+description: 'RNG for Pokemon encountered in the wild using Sweet Scent in FireRed/LeafGreen'
 slug: 'emulator-frlg-wild'
 subCategory: 'Emulator'
 ---